Released1992

 4:32

-Interesting facts and trivia about Tennessee.
-By Songfacts®.
+Interesting facts about Tennessee.
+By Songfacts.

 Arrested Development frontman Speech, whose real name is Todd Thomas, wrote this song.
 Says Speech: "I wrote it because my older brother, his name is Terry Thomas, he and I met up in Tennessee for my grandmother – my favorite grandmother of all time – for her funeral.
 And that same week my brother left and went back to college, and I went back to college.
 And my brother died that same week.
 And that song was probably the first step of me recovering from the loss of two people that are just extremely close and dear to me.
 The chorus is 'take me another place, take me to another land, make me forget all that hurts me and help me understand your plan.'
 It's like a prayer to God.
 And just talking about sort of my journey in life, and that the last place I saw these important people in my life was in Tennessee."